Dominican University College: Institut de pastorale des Dominicains

 In 1967, DUC partnered with the Institut de pastorale des Dominicains in Montreal.
-The institute was founded in 1960 by the Dominican Order during the construction of the convent of Saint Albert the Great, and offers French programs in pastoral or liturgical theology or in catechism, leading to university certificates, bachelor's and master's degrees.
+The institute was founded in 1960 by the Dominican Order during the construction of the convent of Saint Albert the Great, and offered French programs in pastoral or liturgical theology or in catechism, leading to university certificates, bachelor's and master's degrees.

 Carleton University

-Since 2012 DUC has been affiliated with Carleton University.
-Students at Dominican are entered into Carleton's student enrollment system, have access to its library, and – apart from those pursuing professional, ecclesiastical studies – receive their diplomas jointly from both institutions.
-Carleton students can take electives at Dominican and vice versa.
+From 2012 to 2024 DUC was affiliated with Carleton University.
+Students at Dominican were entered into Carleton's student enrollment system, had access to its library, and – apart from those pursuing professional, ecclesiastical studies – received their diplomas jointly from both institutions.
+Carleton students could take electives at Dominican and vice versa.
 Their affiliation agreement was renewed in 2018.

-Students of DUC are also permitted to take courses within the Faculty of Arts at the University of Ottawa.
+Students of the DUC were also permitted to take courses within the Faculty of Arts at the University of Ottawa.

-DUC is a member of the Association of Universities and Colleges of Canada and of L'Association des collèges et universités de la francophonie canadienne, a network of academic institutions of the Canadian Francophonie.
+The DUC was a member of the Association of Universities and Colleges of Canada and of L'Association des collèges et universités de la francophonie canadienne, a network of academic institutions of the Canadian Francophonie.